Office of the President

 President Scott D. Miller

 One of his top priorities as Virginia Wesleyan president has been partnering with Coastal Virginia communities and strengthening ties with Virginia Beach and Norfolk so that Virginia Wesleyan University is their premier institution for the liberal arts and sciences.
-Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber of Commerce, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation of Independent Colleges, and the Virginia Tidewater Consortium for Higher Education.
+Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation for Independent Colleges, the Virginia Aquarium and Marine Science Center, and the Virginia Tidewater Consortium for Higher Education.

 - transitioning to university status.

 - strengthening its identity and earning a place among national liberal arts institutions.

 - completion of two highly successful Southern Association of Colleges and Schools reviews (10-year reaffirmation and substantive change to graduate level) and a 10-year reaffirmation of affiliation review by the University Senate of The United Methodist Church.